 Tales of the City was later reworked into the series of books published by HarperCollins (then Harper and Row).
 The first of Maupin’s novels, entitled Tales of the City, was published in 1978.
 Five more followed in the 1980s, ending with the last book, Sure of You, in 1989.
 A seventh novel published in 2007, Michael Tolliver Lives, continues the story of some of the characters.
 It was followed by an eighth volume, Mary Ann in Autumn, published in 2010 and a ninth and final volume, The Days of Anna Madrigal, in 2014.
 Maupin was one of the first writers to address the subject of AIDS in his storylines.

 Of the autobiographical nature of the characters, he says “I’ve always been all of the characters in one way or another.”

 The Tales of the City books have been translated into ten languages, and there are more than six million copies in print.
 Several of the books have been adapted and broadcast on BBC Radio 4

-And now after almost a year in development Netflix has officially ordered a new 10-episode installment of “Armistead Maupin’s Tales of the City,” book “Maryann in Autumn” expected to air sometime in 2019.
+And now after almost a year in development Netflix has finally produced a new 10-episode installment of “Armistead Maupin’s Tales of the City,” based on the book “Maryann in Autumn” which will air on June 7, 2019.